shakey0/Games0Project/README.md

     <img alt="CachingProcess" src="CachingDiagram.png" width="100%"/>
 </p>

+## Testing
+- Uses Playwright for extensive end-to-end testing.
+- Playwright tests cover user journeys such as entering the website and playing a game through to the end, creating an account, and finally adding the score from the game just played to the scoreboard.
+- Has extensive Class tests to ensure robust functionality in all kinds of situations.
+- Uses patch and MagicMock from unittest.mock for testing of individual classes.
+- [See here](https://github.com/shakey0/Games0Project/tree/main/tests) to explore the tests I've written.

 ## Logging

 **General Logs (Tablename: logs)**
 - Logs various authentication actions such as signing up, logging in, etc.
 - Logs anything that could be a potential security threat such as accessing the change_password or change_email route, or requesting a reset password link.
 - Logs various events that could be potential errors.
-- Logs duplicate POST requests on the game_play and game_answer routes ([see here](https://github.com/shakey0/Games0Project/blob/main/Games0App/views/main.py#L301-L319)).
+- Logs duplicate POST requests on the game_play and game_answer routes ([see here](https://github.com/shakey0/Games0Project/blob/main/Games0App/views/main.py#L314-L332)).
 - Logs IP addresses from any actions coming from auth routes.
 - Is used when a user reports an issue - if the user follows a security alert or password change notification link from their email, the unique_id is taken from the log and added to the new log for reporting the issue.